pdoynov/get_and_clean_data/README.md

 # get_and_clean_data
-This repository hosts the R code and related documentation files for the Data Science's track course "Getting and Cleaning data", available on Coursera MOOC.
+This repository hosts the R code and related documentation files for the Data Science's track course "Getting and Cleaning Data", available on Coursera MOOC.

 The dataset being used is recorded for Human Activity Recognition Using Smartphones project.